MarkusBordihn/BOs-Lobby/README.md

 ## Customization

-You can customize the fishing, lobby and mining dimension over data files or by changing to creative mode.
+You can customize the fishing, gaming, lobby, mining and void dimension over data files or by changing to creative mode.

 **Please make sure to create regular backups for your lobby and/or customized mining dimension.**